Chaotic string dynamics in Bosonic $\eta$-deformed $AdS_5 \times T^{ 1,1}$ background: Abstract

 \section{Abstract}

-We investigate a new class of $\eta$-deformed $AdS_5 \times T^{1,1}$ backgrounds produced by $r$-matrices that satisfy the modified classical Yang-Baxter equation [Jour.
+We investigate a new class of $\eta$-deformed $AdS_5 \times T^{1,1}$ backgrounds produced by classical $r$-matrices that satisfy the modified classical Yang-Baxter equation [Jour.
 High Ener.
 Phys.\text{03} (2022) 094].
-We examine the classical phase space of these (semi)classical strings by numerically studying the dynamics of the string sigma models over this deformed background, and we compute several chaos signals.
+We consider the string sigma model on $\eta$-deformed $AdS_5 \times T^{1,1}$ background.
+We numerically examined the classical phase space dynamics of these (semi)classical strings over this deformed background and computed several chaos indicators.
 These involve figuring out the Poincaré section and computing the Lyapunov exponents .
 In the (semi)classical limit, we discover evidence that supports a non-integrable phase space dynamics.